xdanradu/xdanradu.github.io/_posts/2018-10-09-coding-best-practices-1.markdown

 Always __take the time to give your variables and functions proper names__ even if it takes a bit of effort.
 This will pay off hugely in the long run.

 Your __code should be readable and clearly state it's purpose__.
-This will definitely save you a lot of time and effort spent on surfing over the project trying to figure out what the previous programmer tried to say when he/she implemented it in the first place.
+This will definitely save you a lot of time and effort spent on surfing over the project trying to figure out what the previous programmer thaught when he/she implemented it in the first place.

 The previous snippet should look something more like this: